Skip to contents

 idname

-ID column name, default "id"
+character.
+ID column name, default "id".

 thresh